davewragg/davewragg.github.io/books.md

 With killers on your trail, you need killers watching your back.
 You need the Black Hawk Company – mercenaries, fighters without equal, a squabbling, scrapping pack of rogues.

 __Prepare to join the Black Hawks.__

+_‘Wragg captures the classic fantasy spirit of adventure and exploration, wraps it with stabbed backs and cannibals and gifts it to you on a bed of action’_
+Ed McDonald, author of BLACKWING

+_‘Everyone loves a good mercenary tale, but THE BLACK HAWKS offers more besides: a protagonist who's refreshingly rubbish at fighting, a supporting cast who'd be fascinating if they were just standing around in a supermarket, and an author who knows when to dodge cliches, and when to jump in and splash like a kid in a puddle’_
+Nate Crowley, author of 100 BEST VIDEO GAMES (THAT NEVER EXISTED)

+_‘Check out THE BLACK HAWKS – it’s full of fun characters, mercenary antics, twists, turns, and contains my favourite fantasy lemon’_
+Peter Newman, Gemmell Award-winning author of THE VAGRANT and THE DEATHLESS

+_‘A remarkably assured debut … I can’t wait to see what happens next’_
+Anna Stephens, author of GODBLIND

 Limited edition hardback: [Goldsboro Books](https://www.goldsborobooks.com/product/the-black-hawks-exclusive-hardback-edition)